-- 5.70 Ipswich Borough Policy CS8 (Housing Type and Tenure) sets out the Council's aim to plan for a mix of dwelling types to be provided, in order to achieve strong, vibrant and healthy communities.
-With regards to affordable housing provision, it notes that the most appropriate type, size and mix for each development will be guided by the Council's Affordable Housing Position Statement, where it remains up to date, and the particular characteristics of the site. - 5.71 The Heads of Terms submitted with the application does not set out the provision of Affordable Housing in terms of type, size and mix to be secured.
-It therefore cannot be determined whether the Affordable Housing provision proposed and to be secured as part of the development aligns with the Council's Affordable Housing Position Statement and whether it is appropriate to the particular characteristics of the site. - 5.72 The 31% affordable housing provision suggested within the supporting Planning Statement is supported in principle, however the lack of definitive numbers is concerning.
-No details of Affordable Housing tenure mix, size and type is provided so unclear whether proposals would meet the requirements of relevant policies CS8 and CS12 (Ipswich Borough) and policy SCLP5.10 (East Suffolk).
-The application proposes this is subject to more detailed discussions as part of the S106 agreement, however at this stage in the absence of more detailed and definitive proposals in relation to the amount, type, mix and size of Affordable Housing provision it would have to be concluded that the proposals are contrary to IBC Local Planning Policies IPSA4, CS8 and CS12, and Suffolk Coastal Local Plan policies SCLP12.24 and SCLP5.10.
+- 5.50 Policy CS8 (Housing Type and Tenure) sets out the Council's aim to plan for a mix of dwelling types to be provided, in order to achieve strong, vibrant and healthy communities.
+With regards to affordable housing provision, it notes that the most appropriate type, size and mix for each development will be guided by the Council's Affordable Housing Position Statement, where it remains up to date, and the particular characteristics of the site. - 5.51 The Heads of Terms submitted with the application does not set out the provision of Affordable Housing in terms of type, size and mix to be secured.
+It therefore cannot be determined whether the Affordable Housing provision proposed and to be secured as part of the development aligns with the Council's Affordable Housing Position Statement and whether it is appropriate to the particular characteristics of the site. - 5.52 The 31% affordable housing provision suggested within the supporting Planning Statement is supported in principle, however the lack of definitive numbers is concerning.
+No details of Affordable Housing tenure mix, size and type is provided so unclear whether proposals would meet the requirements of relevant policies CS8 and CS12.
+The application proposes this is subject to more detailed discussions as part of the S106 agreement, however at this stage in the absence of more detailed and definitive proposals in relation to the amount, type, mix and size of Affordable Housing provision it would have to be concluded that the proposals are contrary to Local Planning Policies IPSA4, CS8 and CS12.